All companies listed on the GCEL meet at least one of the following 3 criteria:

 Services: Companies involved in the development or expansion of coal transportation assets or other coal-related infrastructure such as coal-to-gas facilities.

 The GCEL is based on publicly available information.
-Most of the coal-related data is extracted from companies' own reporting.
-This includes company websites, annual reports, credit rating reports and other company documents such as sustainability reports, investor presentations and stock exchange filings.
-In some countries, we also rely on official information provided on government-owned websites.
+Relevant coal-related data is mainly extracted from the companies' own reporting.
+This includes company websites, annual reports, financial reports, credit rating reports and other company documents such as investor presentations and stock exchange filings.
+In some countries, we also rely on official information provided on government-owned regional or national websites.
+In China, also bidding websites with reliable information about companies, university and recruitment websites are been used as additional sources.

 For the coal power expansion data, we use Global Energy Monitor’s Global Coal Plant Tracker and other sources in cases where original company information is not available.
 We always utilize the most recent information we can find during the research period.
 But of course, no database is perfect.
 We are therefore happy to receive any information that helps us improve our database.
 Just write to firstname.lastname@example.org.